JiriBilek/ESP_ATMod/README.md

 ### Arduino IDE

-First you have to install Arduino IDE and the core for the ESP8266 chip (see [https://github.com/esp8266/Arduino](https://github.com/esp8266/Arduino)).
+First you have to install Arduino IDE and the [core](https://github.com/esp8266/Arduino) for the ESP8266 chip.
 Next get all source files from this repository, place them in a folder named **ESP_ATMod** and compile and upload to your ESP module.

 After flashing, the module will open serial connection on RX and TX pins with 115200 Bd, 8 bits, no parity.
 You can talk with the module using a serial terminal of your choice.